casdoor/casdoor-website/docs/integration/go/bookstack.md

 **Now that you've done all the configuration for Casdoor!**

-You can go back to your BookStack and experience using Casdoor for login authentication once the BookStack has been successfully deployed.
+ go back to your BookStack and experience using casdoor for login authentication once the BookStack has been successfully deployed.